CFPG-FM: CJZZ

-Originally the call sign was CJZZ-FM, broadcasting a smooth jazz format from the Starbuck Communications Tower.
-But Canwest found this caused multipath interference to occur, so the company applied to the CRTC to broadcast from a new transmitter that Rogers Communications was constructing. and to decrease the ERP from 100,000 to 63,700 watts.
+CJZZ-FM aired a smooth jazz format from the Starbuck Communications Tower.
+But Canwest found this caused multipath interference to occur, so the company applied to the CRTC to broadcast from a new transmitter that Rogers Communications was constructing and to decrease the ERP from 100,000 to 63,700 watts.
 At this time the station was branded as 99.1 Cool FM, a tie-in for co-owned cable TV station CoolTV.

 CJGV

 In September 2006, Corus Entertainment, already owner of Winnipeg's CJOB and CJKR-FM, announced it would buy CJZZ and Kitchener, Ontario's CKBT-FM, from CanWest, subject to CRTC approval.
 The transaction was approved by the CRTC on July 6, 2007.
 Corus Entertainment officially took ownership of CJZZ on July 29, 2007.
 On November 5, 2007, the station rebranded as Groove FM, and changed its call letters to CJGV-FM.

 In April 2010, Corus Radio Winnipeg announced the future relocation of its radio broadcast facility to 1440 Rapelje Avenue (since renamed Jack Blick Avenue), as part of a lease agreement between Corus Entertainment and Cadillac Fairview.
 The relocation to studios and offices in Polo Park was originally slated for January 2011.
 CJOB, CJGV and CJKR would become the anchor tenants.
-Corus Radio Winnipeg planned to occupy the second floor of the three story building, upsizing its radio, production and business operations to 17500 sqft.
+Corus Radio Winnipeg planned to occupy the second floor of the three-story building, upsizing its radio, production and business operations to 17500 sqft.

 In August 2011, Corus filed an application with the CRTC to remove the requirement for the station to broadcast a specialty smooth jazz format, citing significant financial losses in recent years.
 On November 30, 2011, the CRTC approved CJGV's application, although requiring it to maintain two hours of smooth jazz content per-week.